 Access to services

-We currently do not have a date for our Cockcroft facility.
+We currently do not have a reopen date for our Cockcroft facility.
 Given its size and nature the current guidelines do not make it viable to open currently.
 Existing Cockcroft users should use our Falmer Sports Centre as an alternative.
+We are currently working on getting ready a new gym and fitness facilty at the Moulsecoomb campus which will allow COVID safe operation if still required.
+This facility is due to open in early 2022.

 How are you managing the number of people in your centre?

 All our activity bookings will be programmed to limit the numbers of people arriving at the centre at any one time.
-All our activity sessions require pre-booking and have limited capacities.
-This includes gym, classes and swimming sessions.
+Some of our activity sessions require pre-booking and have limited capacities.
+This includes gym (Eastbourne), classes (Eastbourne and Falmer) and swimming (Eastbourne).
 We are asking that you arrive just five minutes before your booked activity.
 Our centre is one way, so entry will be via the main doors and the exit will be designated fire exits for each room/ facility.
 This one way system will be clearly marked.

 What will availability of bookings be like?
 Are there any restrictions on what I can book?